On some indices of foliations and applications: Local formulas for the Tjurina number of a foliation

 Let $\F$ be a germ of a singular holomorphic foliation at $(\C^2,p)$, and let $C=\cup_{j=1}^{r}C_j$ be an $\F$-invariant reduced curve such that each $C_j$ is irreducible.
 Then, from \cite[Theorem 6.5.1]{Wall}, \cite[Proposition 3.2]{H-H}, \cite[Equation (2.2), p.
 329]{K-S}, and \cite[p.
 29]{Brunella-book}, we obtain the following formulas, respectively:

-where $I_p(C_i,C_j)$ denotes the intersection multiplicity of the branches $C_i$ and $C_j$ at $p$, and $\Theta$ is a number that depends on the module of K\"ahler differentials of $C$.
-Its explicity formula is given in \cite[Theorem 5.1]{H-H}.
+where $I_p(C_i,C_j)$ denotes the intersection multiplicity of the branches $C_i$ and $C_j$ at $p$, and $\Theta$ is a number that depends on the module of K\"ahler differentials of $C$, whose explicit formula can be found in \cite[Theorem 5.1]{H-H}.
+Moreover, the \textit{Milnor number} $\mu_{p}(\F)$ of the foliation $\F$ at a point $p$, defined by the $1$-form $\omega=P(x,y)dx+Q(x,y)dy$, is given by $\mu_p(\F)=I_p(P,Q).$ Recall that we assume $P$ and $Q$ to be coprime, so $\mu_p(\F)$ is a non-negative integer.
+In \cite[Theorem A]{CLS}, it was proved that the Milnor number of a foliation is a topological invariant.

-Analogous to the adjunction formula for the Tjurina number of curves, we provide an adjunction formula for the Tjurina number of a foliation $\F$ with respect to a reduced $\F$-invariant curve $C$, in terms of the Tjurina numbers of $\F$ with respect to the irreducible components of $C$.
+Analogous to the local formula for the Tjurina number of curves, we provide an local formula for the Tjurina number of a foliation $\F$ with respect to a reduced $\F$-invariant curve $C$, in terms of the Tjurina numbers of $\F$ with respect to the irreducible components of $C$.

 \begin{proposition} Let $\F$ be a germ of a singular holomorphic foliation at $(\C^2,p)$ and let $C=\cup_{j=1}^{r}C_j$ be a $\F$-invariant reduced curve.
 Then

 \end{proposition} \begin{proof} After \cite[Proposition 6.2]{FP-GB-SM2021} we get $\tau_p(\mathcal{F},C)= GSV_p(\mathcal{F},C)+ \tau_p(C)$.
 Hence by equalities \eqref{eq_4} and \eqref{eq_tjurina}, we obtain